-No new accounting pronouncements.
-In December 2023, the Financial Accounting Standards Board ("FASB") issued but not yet adopted Accounting Standards Update ("ASU") 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which expands income tax disclosure requirements to include additional information related to the rate reconciliation of our effective tax rates to statutory rates, as well as additional disaggregation of taxes paid.
+In December 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which expands income tax disclosure requirements to include additional information related to the rate reconciliation of our effective tax rates to statutory rates, as well as additional disaggregation of taxes paid.
 The amendments in the ASU also remove disclosures related to certain unrecognized tax benefits and deferred taxes.
 ASU 2023-09 is effective for the Company in fiscal 2026.
 The amendments may be applied prospectively or retrospectively, and early adoption is permitted.
-The Company is currently assessing the impact of the requirements on its disclosures.
+The Company is currently assessing will adopt the impact standard and make the additional required disclosures beginning in the first quarter of the requirements on its disclosures. fiscal 2026.

 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which expands reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
-The amendments in the ASU require that a public entity discloses, on an annual and interim basis, significant segment expenses that are expected regularly provided to have an entity's chief operating decision maker ("CODM"), a material description of other segment items by reportable segment, and any additional measures of a segment's profit or loss used by the CODM when deciding how to allocate resources.
+The amendments in the ASU require that a public entity discloses, on an annual and interim basis, significant segment expenses that are regularly provided to an entity's chief operating decision maker ("CODM"), a description of other segment items by reportable segment, and any additional measures of a segment's profit or loss used by the CODM when deciding how to allocate resources.
 Annual disclosures are required for the Company in fiscal 2025.
 Interim disclosures are required for periods within fiscal years beginning in the first quarter of fiscal 2026.
 Retrospective application is required for all prior periods presented, and early adoption is permitted.
-The Company is currently assessing the impact of the requirements on the Company's unaudited Condensed Consolidated Financial Statements, its consolidated financial statements and disclosures.
+The Company is currently assessing will adopt the impact standard and make the additional required disclosures beginning in the fourth quarter of the requirements on its consolidated financial statements and disclosures. fiscal 2025.